radiaj/GCRC_Session2/README.md

 #PBS -q queue
 #PBS -r n
 ```
+For more information on how to submit jobs on the Calcul Quebec clusters see https://wiki.calculquebec.ca/w/Exécuter_une_tâche/en#tab=tab1.

+# Downloading files directly
 Alternatively, you can download the files from the links directly and transfer the files to your $SCRATCH drive on the cluster with FileZila.

 <sub>https://dl.dropboxusercontent.com/u/30969719/SRR1777876_accepted_hits_R1.fq.gz